piegamesde/MinecraftLandGenerator/README.md

 The class `World` has a few static utility methods too, `generateSpawnpoints` will create a list of spawnpoints exactly covering a specific area and `availableChunks` will list all existing chunks in a world.

 ## Changelog

+3.0.0
+- Major version bump due to backwards-incompatible changes
+- Fixed a bug that would delete part of the world (Little remainder to always make backups)
+- Changed how the server folder is handled.
+	- Now, the path to the world may be absolute.
+- Server jar files can be downloaded automatically now.

 2.0.0 (piegames/sommerlilie)
 - Complete rewrite of the core logic